About income protection insurance

 3. Sick Pay is another simple type of cover that provides you with a monthly income for a period of up to 12 months.
 This is an easy policy to buy as it usually does not require any medical information or checks.

-Who needs income protection?
+Who needs income protection insurance?

 If you are employed or self-employed then you might want to consider income protection cover.
 Your employer will usually pay you for a short period of between a week and 6 months, depending on your job.